 Moreover, Southbound trading had much higher average daily net buy values than Northbound trading since late 2015.
-Net sell value was recorded for Southbound trading in only two months since launch up to the end of August 2016, vis-à-vis 5 months for Northbound trading (see Figure 3).
-Of the 413 Southbound trading days during the period, 87% had a net buy value (vs 56% for Northbound out of its 420 trading days).
-However, the net-buy daily quota consumption has been low for both Northbound and Southbound trading - only 20% of the Northbound trading days and 16% of the Southbound trading days had a daily quota usage exceeding 10%; and 7% of the Northbound trading days had the usage exceeding 20%.9 (See Figure 4 and Table 2 below.)
+Net sell value was recorded for Southbound trading in only two months since launch up to the end of 2016, vis-à-vis 6 months for Northbound trading (see Figure 3).
+Of the 485 Southbound trading days during the period, 86% had a net buy value (vs 56% for Northbound out of its 494 trading days).
+However, the net-buy daily quota consumption has been low for both Northbound and Southbound trading - under Shanghai Connect, only 18% of the Northbound trading days and 16% of the Southbound trading days had a daily quota usage exceeding 10%; and 6% respectively of the Northbound trading days and Southbound trading days had the usage exceeding 20%.
+Under Shenzhen Connect, 4 out of 17 Northbound trading days (24%) had a daily usage exceeding 10% and only one day (6%) had the usage exceeding 20%; Southbound trading's daily quota usage had never exceeded 10%.
+(See Figure 4 and Table 2 below.)